 2.7.L.
 Appointments and Promotions Committee

-The School of Medicine Appointments and Promotions Committee is a standing committee (A&P), advisory to the Vice Dean, appointed to review and assess the academic credentials for initial appointment, reappointment or promotion to the rank of Associate Professor or Professor in the University Tenure Line, the Medical Center Line, the Research Line and the Teaching Line.
+The School of Medicine Appointments and Promotions Committee is a standing committee (A&P), advisory to the Vice Dean, appointed to review and assess the academic credentials for initial appointment, reappointment or promotion to the rank of Associate Professor or Professor in the University Tenure Line, the University Medical Line, the Research Line and the Teaching Line.

 Appointed by the Vice Dean, the A&P Committee is composed of sixteen members of the Professoriate.
 All members of the Committee must hold the rank of full professor and be tenured or on a continuing term appointment.
-The Committee membership will normally include three to five tenured faculty from the Clinical Science departments, three to five faculty from the Medical Center Line, and two to four tenured faculty from the Basic Science departments.
+The Committee membership will normally include three to five tenured faculty from the Clinical Science departments, three to five faculty from the University Medical Line, and two to four tenured faculty from the Basic Science departments.
 Normally, no department will be represented by more than one member.

 The Vice Dean will attend meetings of the Committee contingent upon her or his availability.